 Mangavox introduced the first home video game console in the form of the Odyssey.
 The sequel didn't hold quite as much historical significance.
 It never caught up with the Atari 2600 and looked terrible compared to the Intellivision and Colecovision.

 Power Lords was released moments before the system was discontinued in the United States.
 The game is odd, it took a few minutes for me to figure out whether I was controlling the snake or something else.
 I won't say it's bad, it's just not like anything else I've played before.

-I have to go back and count which year saw more system deaths, 1983 or 1996.
-Both were a console bloodbath albeit for completely different reasons.
-In 1996 the Playstation was booming and Nintendo 64 hot off the presses.
+1983 and 1996 were the two years that saw the most console deaths, albeit for completely different reasons.
+In 1996 the PlayStation was booming and Nintendo 64 hot off the presses.
 All the pretenders to the 32-bit generation were discontinued in 1996 along with a couple portable systems.

 1983, on the other hand, was a total free-fall.
 The video market collapsed and systems starting dropping like flies.
 Among the casualties were the Vectrex and Arcadia 2001.